 17 May CONTEXT is King with Collaboration Analytics

 When Bill Gates said that “content is king”, these words embraced the feeling over 20 years ago when the internet took shape.
-Now we can argue that “CONTEXT is king” as this 2014 WIRED article further shares.
+Now we can argue that “CONTEXT is king” as has been widely published.
 Photo sharing and messaging is all the rage these days and that is because we now want collaboration.
 Similar collaborative technologies can be leveraged by supply chain organizations, further increasing value derived by supply chain technologies.
 The confluence of mobile, analytics, big data and social collaboration permits a unique opportunity for supply chain organizations to accelerate value by providing a “Teamwork Framework”.

 Many collaboration tools are simply designed around organizing conversations, very similar to an email system on steroids.
 Context in today’s supply chain economy is more than conversations.
 Context is rich data – dashboards, scorecards, business metrics and not just the pictures, but the data and analytics + drill downs for the data.
 Leveraging context of richer nature provides members of a supply team more meaning, more insight and correspondingly, enables team members to contribute more insight within the conversation.